 Petridis, whose episode aired on Dec.
 27, migrated to America from Serres, Greece in 1989.
 She didn’t speak a word of English and learned the language watching cartoons while raising her children.
 She also never went to cooking school.
 Instead, she learned to navigate her way around the kitchen while growing up in her Greek village where she milked cows and chased chickens.
 In 2011, her husband Kyriakos Petridis bought the restaurant on the busy Bell Boulevard and trusted that his wife would make culinary magic.

-“He told me just go in the kitchen and do whatever you did for us all these years and I did,” she said.
+“He told me, ‘Just go in the kitchen and do whatever you did for us all these years,’ and I did,” she said.

-And Mr. Petridis was right.
+Mr. Petridis was right.
 It wasn’t long before customers kept returning for a taste of ethnic Greek dishes, including moussaka (an eggplant dish) and pastitsio (a pasta dish with ground meat).
 The top seller, she said, is the grilled octopus appetizer served over baby arugula with sun dried tomatoes and a light balsamic vinaigrette.
-Diners frequently also order Maria’s Oysters, which are broiled oysters topped with sautéed spinach and parmesan cream sauce.
+Diners frequently also order Maria’s Oysters, which are broiled and topped with sautéed spinach and parmesan cream sauce.

-“[The dishes] are the same way that I learned how to make them from back in the day when I was like 12,” she said.
+“[The dishes] are the same way that I learned to make them from back in the day when I was like 12,” she said.

 Petridis even used some Greek culinary tricks to help her win the show, which challenges contestants to make a three-course meal with mystery ingredients given to them in a basket.
 In the final round, she put a spin on the Greek dessert baklava using grape leaves, wild blueberries, tahini ice cream and cherry gel candy.